HOOT (Honors Outdoor Orientation Trek)

 Living Learning Community

 The Honors first-year students live together in a living learning community with a Resident Assistant who is an Honors student.
 The RA, Honors Program Director, first-year seminar faculty, peer mentors, and Honors Council work together to provide programming, service projects, and social activities to foster the unique needs of honors students.
-Honors LLC is in Schlosser Hall.
-All Honors students are welcome to live in the Honors LLC.
+All Honors students are welcome to live in the Honors LLC in Schlosser Hall.

 Every Fall semester the Director and a small group of honors students attend the National Collegiate Honors Council Conference, held in major cities around the country.
 Presentations of individual research and honors program ideas by faculty, administrators and students are the hallmark of this conference.
 Students also attend the Northeast Regional Collegiate Honors Council Conference.